Information and Health and Safety Guidelines for Stallholders

 Health and Safety

-The Upper Hutt Women’s Centre is committed to ensuring the health and safety of all persons attending the festival.
+The Upper Hutt Women’s Centre is committed to ensuring the health and safety of everyone attending the festival.
 We understand our stallholders have a right to operate in an environment that does not endanger their health or safety and that all people attending the festival have the right to safe surroundings.

 The centre will take all reasonable steps to identify and eliminate hazards within our control and we require all stallholders to take all necessary steps to ensure the health and safety of themselves and others.